 Unless the court orders otherwise, the custody of an illegitimate child is solely in the natural mother unless the mother has relinquished her rights to the child.
 If paternity has been acknowledged or adjudicated, the father may petition the court for rights of visitation or custody in a proceeding before the court apart from an action to establish paternity.

-Essentially a Father must petition the Court to enforce his rights.
+Essentially, a father must petition the Court to enforce his rights in this situation.

 South Carolina law has no presumption favoring mothers over fathers or fathers over mothers in child custody cases.
 As noted in S.C.
 Code § 63-5-30:

 In years past, the court used to say that the court would leave a minor child of “tender years” with the mother.
 The only way for the father to obtain such custody was by proof of the mother’s severe neglect or unfitness (on the basis of morals or health) to care for the child.
 That is no longer the case.